CmlMagneville/mFD/README.md

 Please cite this package as:

 > Magneville C, Loiseau N, Albouy C, Casajus N, Claverie T, Escalas A,
-> Leprieur F, Maire E, Mouillot D & Villéger S (2021) mFD: an R package
+> Leprieur F, Maire E, Mouillot D & Villeger S (2021) mFD: an R package
 > to compute and illustrate the multiple facets of functional diversity.
 > *Submitted to Ecography*.